O’Connor Pyne & Co. Limited – GDPR Privacy Statement May 2018

 Telephone 0303 123 1113 (local rate) or 01625 545 745

 We seek to resolve directly all complaints about how we handle personal information.
-Please send your data protection queries to us at email@example.com.
+Please send your data protection queries to our Head of Privacy, Oriel Lawton, at email@example.com.
 You also have the right to lodge a complaint with the Data Protection Commissioner, whose contact details are as follows:

 Data Protection Commissioner